ytyulkinaxway/axway-open-docs/content/en/docs/central/overview.md

 ![AMPLIFY Central in your DevOps pipeline](/Images/central/devops.png)

 AMPLIFY Central is a CI/CD native solution that you can easily snap in to your existing DevOps pipeline.
-Simplify and customize how you manage APIs across your organization by using the AMPLIFY CLI and the AMPLIFY Central DevOps API to manage your API proxies in AMPLIFY Central.
+Simplify and customize how you manage APIs across your organization by using the Axway CLI and the AMPLIFY Central DevOps API to manage your API proxies in AMPLIFY Central.

 ### AMPLIFY Central DevOps API